By 2025, the secondhand market is projected to double, reaching $77B. And recommerce is expected to be the primary driver:

 Building a recommerce website doesn’t have to be a heavy lift for your team.
-Services like Treet create a fully branded, custom-built resale experience that seamlessly integrates with your Shopify store.
+Services like Treet create a fully branded, custom-built resale experience with a seamless Shopify integration.
 And they can have this website up and running in less than a day.

 By doing so, Treet helps brands like sustainable jeans brand Boyish facilitate recommerce sales directly without diluting their own equity or exhausting resources.
 This way, brands can launch a scalable peer-to-peer recommerce program faster and for a whole lot cheaper.